-- Subjects of community interest can be advanced by the community with City support through a Neighbourhood Action Guide Process and ongoing grants and programs. - City-wide initiatives that work to advance equity, diversity, and inclusion, can engage the Hillside-Quadra community on their unique perspectives and circumstances.
+- Subjects of community interest can be advanced by the community with City support through the Neighbourhood Led Action Plan Guide in addition to other ongoing grants and programs. - City-wide initiatives that work to advance equity, diversity, and inclusion, can engage the Hillside-Quadra community on their unique perspectives and circumstances.

 Visit engage.victoria.ca to sign-up for updates related to initiatives you care about.
-To learn more about Neighbourhood Action Guides, contact your Community Association or the City's Neighbourhoods Team.
+To learn more about the Neighbourhood Led Action Plan Guide, contact your Community Association or the City's Neighbourhoods Team.